 The Barcelona Institute of Science and Technology (BIST) and one of its centres (the Institute of Photonic Sciences, ICFO) are among the nine institutions launching an initiative to promote relations between the arts, science and technology.

-Explore and develop intersections between art, science and technology to boost the digital transformation of society: this is the aim of the Barcelona Art, Science and Technology Hub (Artech Hub), promoted by nine institutions to make Barcelona a global centre for research, training, dissemination, transfer and production in this field.
+Explore and develop intersections between art, science and technology to boost the digital transformation of society: this is the aim of the Barcelona Art, Science and Technology Hub (originally named Artech Hub, and later renamed HacTe), promoted by nine institutions to make Barcelona a global centre for research, training, dissemination, transfer and production in this field.

 The institutions involved in the Artech Hub are Universitat Oberta de Catalunya (UOC), Universitat Politècnica de Catalunya (UPC-Barcelona Tech), Fira de Barcelona, Institute of Photonic Sciences (ICFO), the Barcelona Supercomputing Center (BSC), Barcelona Tech City, Hangar, the New Art Foundation and the Barcelona Institute of Science and Technology (BIST).